Crispy air fryer bang bang shrimp is a game changer for dinner! Out of this world sauce takes seafood to the next level I tell you.

 With this in mind I would say that to make everything listed in the recipe card below it may take about 20 minutes total to cook.

-Here are quick step by steps but there is a printable with the ingredients necessary at the bottom of this post as well:
+Here are quick step by steps but there is a printable with the ingredients necessary at the bottom of this post as well.
+You could cook our air fryer shrimp boil and use the sauce all over all 3 of those ingredients too.

 Close drawer and set to 6 minutes total cook time.
 Check and if you want them more golden brown then spray tops with olive oil spray again.
 You don’t want to overcook these though.